Bachelor of Science in Environmental Health and Safety

 Specializations (or Careers)

-The admission of students to the undergraduate degree program in Environmental Health & Safety is based on the general admission requirements of North Carolina A&T State University.
+The admission of students to the undergraduate degree program in Environmental Health and Safety is based on the general admission requirements of North Carolina A&T State University.
+Students must have a strong background in math, science and communication skills.
+Basic computer skills are required.

-Curriculum Guide: B.S. in Environmental Health & Safety
+Curriculum Guides: B.S. in Environmental Health & Safety (Science or Management).

 For program-related questions: